 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Proper, Pointed, Armed, Ermine, Armorial roll, Azure, Boa, Charged, Collar, Ogee, Crown, Quarterly, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Grand collar, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Langued, Motto, Castilian language, Lion, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Surrounded, Sable, Vert, Crest and mantling, Three, One and Tree.
+Port and windows, Between, Proper, Annulet, Pointed, Armed, Armorial roll, Azure, Boa, Charged, Crest, Collar, Ogee, Crown, Quarterly, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Grand collar, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Langued, Motto, Castilian language, Lion, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Surrounded, Sable, Vert, Crest and mantling, Three and One.

 Dr. Antonio Salmerón y Cabañas,